Influence of seasonal birth in humans: Influence on medical conditions

-The season in which babies are born can have a dramatic effect on their future risk relating to the development of conditions such as neurological disorders, including seasonal affective disorder, bipolar depression, schizophrenia and type I diabetes.
-Research has shown that the season a baby is born in can have a major effect on whether or not they will become a heavy smoker.
-This even varies between men to women.
+The season in which babies are born can have an effect on their future risk of developing neurological disorders like seasonal affective disorder, bipolar depression, and schizophrenia; as well as type I diabetes.
+Research has shown that the season of a baby's birth can have an effect on whether or not they will become a heavy smoker.
+Although the aspects of this effect differ by sex, the effect exists across both of them.

 Large-scale population analytic studies

 Recently, large-scale population analytics have allowed for the exploration of birth month/season hypotheses among large cohorts of people.
 One study used 1.7 million patients from Columbia University in New York City (NYC) to confirm associations between neurological conditions, respiratory condition and reproductive conditions with birth month.
 In addition, they uncovered an association between cardiovascular diseases and birth month.
 This was subsequently confirmed in a separate study, also using data from NYC.
 Researchers also explored mechanisms correlated with birth season in a large population study including data from 10.5 million patients, from three countries (US, South Korea, and Taiwan) and six study sites.
 They found correlations between relative age and school cutoff periods.
 And that first trimester exposure to fine air particulates increased the risk of atrial fibrillation later in life.